akka/akka/akka-docs/src/main/paradox/java/cluster-sharding.md

 entity will be automatically restarted after the entity restart backoff specified in the configuration.

-When [Distributed Data mode](#cluster-sharding-mode-java) is used the identifiers of the entities are stored in @ref:[ddata_durable_java](distributed-data.md#ddata-durable-java) of Distributed Data.
+When [Distributed Data mode](#cluster-sharding-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#ddata-durable) of Distributed Data.
 You may want to change the configuration of the akka.cluster.sharding.distributed-data.durable.lmdb.dir`, since the default directory contains the remote port of the actor system.
 If using a dynamically assigned port (0) it will be different each time and the previously stored data will not